 are the reduced masses of the two-particle system labeled by $ij$ or by $k$ ($i\neq j\neq k$) and the particle-dimer system labeled by $k$, respectively.
 The Legendre functions of the second kind $Q_l$ and their arguments $c_{ik}(p,q)$ are defined by

 where $P_l$ denotes the $l$-th Legendre polynomial.
 We use standard solution techniques in order to solve the integral Eq.~\eqref{Equation:Amplitude} numerically.
-The a priori undetermined, dimensionless function $H(\Lambda)$, that by construction contributes only in the $s$--wave, is directly related to the parameter $h$ in Eq.~\eqref{Equation:Lagrangian}.
+The apriori undetermined, dimensionless function $H(\Lambda)$, that by construction contributes only in the $s$--wave, is directly related to the parameter $h$ in Eq.~\eqref{Equation:Lagrangian}.
 The function $H(\Lambda)$ plays the role of a running coupling constant and is determined by the renormalization procedure up to an unknown three-body parameter~\cite{Bedaque:1998kg}.
 We fix its value by imposing that a three--particle bound--state exists at the binding energy $E=-B$.
 This requires that the amplitude $A_{ij}$ in Eq.~\eqref{Equation:Amplitude} has a pole at this energy.
 However, any low-energy three-body observable can be chosen for this purpose.
 After fixing $H$, we are able to calculate the full particle--dimer scattering amplitude and therefrom, observables such as scattering lengths, cross sections and so forth can be predicted.
-The obtained results are independent of the value of the cutoff $\Lambda$, as long as $\Lambda$ is large compared to all momentum scales in the problem.